Sid Meier's Civilization VII

 • Negative Points

-• The age transition system is widely criticized for disrupting continuity and immersion, as it resets many game elements and compels players to change civilizations.
+• The new age transition system is widely criticized for disrupting game continuity, and many players find it jarring.

 • Mixed Points